 When little crumbles of butter melt in the scones as they cook, they release steam and thus create small pockets of air in the scone.

-The end results in a better rise and a flaky biscuit/scone.
+The final result is a better rise and a flaky biscuit/scone.

 Once you’ve cut the butter into the dry ingredients, grab a spatula and mix the wet pumpkin ingredients into the dry ingredients.